Dean-Projects-IITD/Semester-schedule/README.md

 ## Features

-- Parses CSV files containing semester schedules.
+- Parses CSV files containing semester schedules , calender , teaching and academic activities as input .
 - Extracts dates, holidays, and event details.
 - Formats the output in a readable structure.
 - Ignores empty or irrelevant entries.